 CEA CAPA program participants often live in communities and countries with different cultural expectations, ethics, beliefs, and laws than what participants may be accustomed to in the United States, especially with respect to sexual conduct.
 Additionally, each host country may have established procedures for reporting and investigating discrimination and sexual misconduct which CEA CAPA onsite team members must follow.
-Finally, CEA CAPA programs vary in length from two weeks to an entire academic year, which can significantly impact how quickly a Title IX complaint is processed.
-These factors contribute to how CEA CAPA may respond to a reported Title IX incident occurring during a program, which may be different than that of higher education institutions in the United States.
+Finally, CEA CAPA programs vary in length from two weeks to an entire academic year, which can significantly impact the degree to which CEA CAPA is able to investigate and respond to a reported incident.